siglar/watty/README.md

 With these two tokens, you can "log in" to Watty and see how much the selected device costs you in NOK.

-NOTICE: Watty is experimental, and does not guarantee that the calculated costs are correct.
-Watty does not include your "nettleie" (network rent cost); this is something you have to calculate your self.
+<b>NOTICE:</b> Watty is experimental, and does not guarantee that the calculated costs are correct.
+Watty does not include your "nettleie" (network rent cost); this is something
+you have to calculate your self.